The Moran process on a random graph: Proof of Lemma

 On the other hand, Lemma \ref{lem1}\eqref{e(S)3|S|} implies that

 So now assume that $n/(np)^{9/8}\leq |S|\leq n/2$.
 Let $\wh I_{(d)}=[n/(np)^{9/8},n/2]$.
 Fix $S_1$ and all edges incident with $S_1$.
 Then, where $m$ stands for $|S_1|$ and $n_\e=n^{1-\e^2/4}$,

 {\bf Explanation of \eqref{ddd}:} Given $s$ there are $\binom{n}{s}$ choices for $S$, $s^{s-2}$ choices for a spanning tree $T$ of $S$.
-The factor $p^{s-1}$ accounts for the probability that $T$ exists in $G_{n,p}$ and then the final factor $e^{-\e^2s(n-s-m)p/3}$ comes from the Chernoff bounds, since $e(S:\bar S)$ is distributed as $Bin(s(n-s),p)$.
-These are computed conditional on each $v\in S$ having a lower bound on its degree and applying the FKG inequality.
+The factor $p^{s-1}$ accounts for the probability that $T$ exists in $G_{n,p}$ and then the final factor $e^{-\e^2s(n-s-m)p/3}$ comes from using the Chernoff bounds to bound the probability of the event $\cA$ that $e(S:T)\leq (1-\e)|S|\,|T|p$, since $e(S:\bar S)$ is distributed as $Bin(s(n-s),p)$.
+These are computed conditional on the event $\cB$ that each $v\in S$ having a lower bound on its degree.
+Because $\cA$ is a monotone decreasing event and $\cB$ is a monotone increasing event, we can apply the FKG inequality to argue that $\Pr(\cA\mid\cB)\leq \Pr(\cA)$.
+(The use of the FKG inequality, or rather Harris's inequality is explained in \cite{FK}, Section 26.3.)

 When it comes to estimating $\Pr\brac{\exists |S|\in {\wh I_{(d)}},e(S:T)\geq (1+\e)|S|\,|T|p}$ we apply a similar argument, but this time when we apply the FKG inequality we use the fact that each vertex has an upper bound on its degree.